 This ancient palace had been the residence of several important noble families for centuries.
 In fact, these rich families were able to afford the luxury of living in a baroque style building, right in the heart of the historic centre, in Via Garibaldi.

-Here’s what to visit in Spello if you want to enjoy a magnificent view over the surrounding landscape!
+Here’s what to visit in town, if you want to enjoy a magnificent view over the surrounding landscape!

 9. Roman Arch

-What to do in Spello if you need to stretch your legs?
-Reach the Roman Arch through a fascinating uphill walk.
+If you need to stretch your legs, reach the Roman Arch through a fascinating uphill walk.
 At the end of this path, you can contemplate the breathtaking landscape offered by Mount Subasio.

 10. The Tega Chapel

 This magnificent chapel was initially used as a base by the Confraternity of the Disciplinati di Sant’Anna.
 For this reason it is also called the Chapel of Sant’Anna.